kenns29/react-svg-brush/README.md

 ### Methods

+`getEventMouse` **(Function, Optional)**

+- Default: `event => [event.clientX, event.clientY]`

+Obtain the mouse position given the pointer event.
+It must return an array of `[x, y]` that specifies the position of the mouse.
+By default, it returns `[event.clientX, event.clientY]` which is the position relative to the web page.
+The default behavior of this function is typically overwritten, because it is more common to use the position relative to the container of the brush (e.g. the SVG).

 `onBrushStart` **(Function, Optional)**

 The callback function when the brushing interaction starts (i.e. mouse click).
 This function receives one object as the argument, which contains the following attributes: